MiaXWang/DataIntegration/SalesforceOauth2Login.md

 Introduction
 ------------

-Ivy provide function of Data Integration with Salesforce
+\

-How to find Client Id and Client Secret
+Step1: Find Client Id and Client Secret
 ----------------------------
 Client Id and Client Secret are necessary for connecting your salesforce account with Ivy.
 This section will introduce you how to generate Client Id and Client Secret to grant Ivy authorization to connect with your salesforce account.